v-exec/Purity/README.md

 `// comment`

-The text written for _Purity_  is _not_ parsed using whitespace, therefore line breaks for the content must declared through `+`.
+The text written for _Purity_  is _not_ parsed using whitespace, therefore, deliberate line breaks for content and titles must be declared through `+`.

 #### Example

 For a real-world example of an entire instance of _Purity_, take a look at the files found in this repo: they showcase a functional and tested example of a working instance.
+The example instance was made exclusively using HTML (page.php), CSS (/assets/styles/style.css), and text files (/pages), without touching any part of _Purity_ itself.

 Here is an example of an artifact that uses nearly all `rules`.
 At the moment, only one artifact can be declared per file.
 Meaning that multiple artifacts must each be declared in a separate file.